-Another travel day across the countryside.
-A short boat ride after breakfast brought us to the jetty on the other side of the river, where we parked our car two days ago.
+Most of today was taken up by travel across the countryside from Kinabatangan River to Deramakot.
+A short boat ride from Osman’s house after breakfast brought us to the jetty in Sukau on the other side of the river, where we parked our car two days ago.
 There we said our goodbyes to Osman and headed to Telupid.

 Once we got to town we had a quick lunch and picked up our new team member – Steve and our new driver Lang.
 Lang’s car was a true jungle beast, kitted out with giant tires and towering above most cars parked around it.
 The only downside was the rather small tray at the back.
 With four of us in the team and three of us being keen photographers, it was going to be a tight fit for the night drives.

-From town, we headed straight to Deramakot where we were surprised to discover almost luxurious living arrangements.
+From town, we headed to the final destination of our Borneo wildlife holidays – Deramakot Forest Reserve where we were surprised to discover almost luxurious living arrangements.
 The three of us: me, Jo and Jens were sharing a cottage on top of a hill, while Steve, who booked much later, was staying in one of the simpler buildings near the restaurant.

 Luxury in the jungle